ezzobir/.dotfiles/README.md

 ---

 Note:
-All programs mentioned in this repository are FOSS (free and open source)
+All programs mentioned in this repository are FOSS (Free and Open Source Softwares)

 ---